GummadavelliSandeep/Cardiovascular-Disease-Detection-From-ECG-Images/README.md

 - Download and install Python 3.5 version.
 - Open the cloned folder in VSCode
-- Open colabs folder and Set all paths in the code to your local path as I did it in code
+- Open colabs folder and Set all paths in the code to your local path as I did it in code(with extension as .ipynb)
 - Execute all three codes in that folder
 - After executing the code, open the terminal and navigate to the Deployment folder.
 - Use the command streamlit run final_app.py to run the application.